manastole03/Plasma-Donor-Management-System/README.md

 ## Basic Idea :
 ### In this pandemic situation, People who have fully recovered from COVID-19 for at least two weeks are encouraged to consider donating plasma, which may help save the lives of other patients.

 ### Convalescent Plasma : Convalescent refers to anyone recovering from a disease.
 Convalescent plasma from patients who have already recovered from coronavirus disease 2019 (COVID-19) may contain antibodies against COVID-19.
 Giving this convalescent plasma to hospitalized people currently fighting COVID-19 may help them recover.
-Sometimes it is hard to findout these people across you. so for that I created this system which stores the information of a plasma donor.
+Sometimes it is hard to find out these people across you. so for that, I created this system that stores the information of a plasma donor.

 ## Software Used :
 ### 1.ecclipse